ashbb/code_review/html/README.txt

-This subdirectory is used to store .html files created by the tool: mkhtml.rb and mkbightml.rb
+This subdirectory is used to store .html files created by the tool: mkhtml.rb

 Run the following command line on the console (terminal) window.

   C:\> ruby mkhtml.rb
-  C:\> ruby mkbightml.rb

-Then they'll create .html files here.
+Then it'll create .html files here.

 You can read whole eBook offline.
 And you can run whole sample codes, too. :-D